AJMansfield/Intelligence-Core-Public/kttu02.md

 signal mirror flash to launching side indicating it's anchored, ready to tension the main cable use small rope to pull payload attached to pulley across the canyon on the main cable

-Similar principle to breeches buoy reenactments
+Similar principle to breeches buoy process.
+Reference reenactments on youtube.